spkash-co-in/AWS-Arch/README.md

 * Replicate and manage multiple environments for dev team to work on

 ## Architecture Diagram
-We will try and explore AWS services available to come up with an architecture that will satisfy our start-up's needs.
+We will try and explore AWS services available to come up with an architecture that will satisfy our start-up needs.

 ![Architecture Diagram](https://github.com/spkash-co-in/AWS-Arch/blob/master/spkash-co-in%20AWS%20Arch.jpg)